Sophia of Prussia: Nurse during the First Balkan War

 After the arrival of Venizelos in power, the Greek army was modernized and equipped with the support of French and British officers.
-New warships were also controlled by the Navy.
+New warships were also ordered by the navy.
 The aim of the modernization was to make the country ready for a new war against the Ottoman Empire but to defeat the enemy and achieve the Megali Idea, Greece needed allies.
-That was why, under the Prime Minister, Greece signed alliances with its neighbors and participated in the creation of the Balkan League in June 1912.
+That was why, under the initiative of the new Prime Minister, Greece signed alliances with its neighbors and participated in the creation of the Balkan League in June 1912.
 Thus, when Montenegro declared war on the Ottoman Empire on 8 October 1912, they were joined less than ten days later by Serbia, Bulgaria and Greece.
 This was the beginning of the First Balkan War.

-While the Diadochos and his brothers took command of Greek troops, Queen Olga, Sophia, and her sisters-in-law (Marie Bonaparte, Elena Vladimirovna of Russia and Alice of Battenberg) took in charge the aid to wounded soldiers and refugees.
+While the Crown Prince and his brothers took command of Greek troops, Queen Olga, Sophia, and her sisters-in-law (Marie Bonaparte, Elena Vladimirovna of Russia and Alice of Battenberg) took in charge the aid to wounded soldiers and refugees.
 In one month, the princesses collected 80,000 garments for the military and gathered around them doctors, nurses and medical equipment.
 The Queen and Crown Princess also opened a public subscription in order to create new hospitals in Athens and on the front.
-Very active, the princesses did not just stay in the back but also went to the center of the military operations.
+Very active, the princesses did not just stay in the rear areas but also went to the center of the military operations.
 Queen Olga and Sophia visited Larissa and Elassona, while Alice made long stays in Epirus and Macedonia.
 Meanwhile, Elena directed an ambulance-train and Marie Bonaparte set up a hospital ship that connected Thessaloniki to the capital.

 The war was an opportunity for the princesses to prove themselves useful to their adopted country but it also exacerbated rivalries within the royal family.
 Conflict began due to Sophia's jealousy of her cousin and sister-in-law Alice.
 In fact, a heated argument between the two young women erupted after Alice sent, without requesting permission from Sophia, nurses dependent on the Crown Princess to Thessaloniki.
 One seemingly innocuous event provoked a real discomfort within the family and Queen Olga was shocked when Sophia's attitude was supported by her husband.